ArtemTeslenko/blue-square-app/README.md

 ## General Information

-- There is a funy application for square picking.
-- It can help to waste your time (for exampe waiting in queue).
+- It's a fun app which can help you if you're bored. (let's say standing in a line)

 ## Technologies Used